-Founded in 1962 by Thomas G. Smith, P.E.
-Smith Pump Company has grown to become a leader of sales and service in water, wastewater and industrial markets.
+Founded in 1962 by Thomas G. Smith, P.E., Smith Pump Company has grown to become a leader of sales and service in water, wastewater and industrial markets.
 Our biggest asset is our people.
 They have been trained in the proper application of mechanical, electrical, and instrumentation equipment for the water, wastewater and industrial markets.
 Our service department has the expertise and facilities to handle any problems that may arise.
 We supply quality equipment with on-time delivery that will meet or exceed your expectations the first and every time.

 West Dallas neighborhood credits new pump station for easing flooding woes